Atanasio de Urioste Velasco: Family and education

-Don Melitón de Urioste, his father.

 The son of Melitón de Urioste Gómez and Petronila Clotilde Velasco del Rivero, who was a first cousin of José Miguel de Velasco, he was born in the city of Sucre to a prominent family.
 He was educated in France and England where he received an excellent education and established connections for his later career as a diplomat.

 He attended the Lycée Fénelon Sainte-Marie in Paris and Ealing Grammar School in London.
 While in England, he met with fellow Bolivian aristocrat José Gutiérrez Guerra, who attended Stonyhurst College and would become President of Bolivia.

 During his time in United Kingdom, Urioste developed liberal tendencies that would follow him to Bolivia once he returned.
 Embracing liberalism in economics, he was a staunch proponent of capitalism and industrialisation in his home country.

 Political career

 Staunch liberalism and clashes with Baptista

-Doña Clotilde de Velasco, his mother.
-She had several important connections in Bolivia that helped her son's career flourish.

 Urioste's political career began in 1884 when he joined Eliodoro Camacho's Liberal Party.
 That same year, Gregorio Pacheco had been elected President of Bolivia and, although conservative in nature, would become a mentor to Urioste.
 Regardless of his radical liberal ideas, Urioste became a close ally and business partner of Pacheco and future president Aniceto Arce.
 Urioste distinguished himself serving in the Chamber of Deputies.
 He played a crucial role in expanding and creating electrical grids for several cities in Bolivia, mainly in Sucre.
 He would become the owner of the first telecommunications and electrical company in Sucre.

 During his time in the Chamber of Deputies, there were several instances of fights and disagreements, as noted by the recorded transcripts of many sessions, involving Urioste.
 He was remembered for being inflexible and passionate, being a staunch liberal, which often led to intense verbal jousts with his political opponents.

 To his party's dismay, Urioste often acted as a link between the Liberals and Conservatives, oftentimes acting as a mediator between the party leaders.
 For this, he often clashed with his own partisans as well as with the Conservatives.
 However, when Mariano Baptista became president in 1892, Urioste's relationship with the Conservatives began to sour.
 Baptista was not a businessman and he had no connection to Urioste, which meant that clashes of ideology would be frequent between the two.
 Even before Baptista had risen to the presidency, the two had often had thunderous clashes in Congress.
 Even after Baptista was president, Urioste often argued and disagreed with him.